 We thank you for spending this time reading this manual.
-We hope that it helps in developing your own agricultural project that enriches your community and furthers appreciation for your culture's heritage, history, skills, resourcefulness and beauty.
+We hope that it inspires you into expanding your own agricultural enterprises in a way that enriches your community and furthers appreciation for your culture, heritage, history, skills, resourcefulness and beauty.

-Choctaw Nation of Oklahoma Case Study
+Choctaw Nation of Oklahoma